stevedekorte/ActorKit/README.txt

 	- more tests

-	- convenience methods for returning NSNumbers instead of C types

-	- convenience methods for performing blocking ops via single calls to instance methods

-	- auto deadlock detection for actor queue limit, synchronous and batches
+	- auto deadlock detection for actor queue limit and batches

 	- add a total queue and/or total actor limits

 	- better respondsToSelector implementation

-	- chainable batch groups with in, out, and error queues
+	- (maybe) chainable persistent batch groups with in, out, and error queues

+	- (maybe) integrate with distibuted objects to allow bundles and data to be distributed...

+	- (maybe) explore synchronization via ownership

 Credits